Orforglipron

 What is Orforglipron?

-Orforglipron, branded as Foundayo by Eli Lilly, is an oral, once-daily, small-molecule GLP-1 receptor agonist.
-Unlike injectable GLP-1 agonists (semaglutide, tirzepatide) and even oral semaglutide (which requires SNAC absorption enhancer technology and strict fasting), orforglipron is a non-peptide small molecule that can be taken as a simple daily pill without food restrictions.
+Orforglipron, branded as Foundayo by Eli Lilly, is the first FDA-approved oral non-peptide GLP-1 receptor agonist (approved April 1, 2026).
+Unlike injectable GLP-1 agonists (semaglutide, tirzepatide) and even oral semaglutide (which requires SNAC absorption enhancer technology and strict fasting), orforglipron is a small molecule that can be taken as a simple daily tablet without food restrictions.
 It is technically not a peptide — it's a small molecule that mimics GLP-1 signaling — but it targets the same receptor and belongs to the same therapeutic class as semaglutide and tirzepatide.
-With 79 PubMed publications and multiple successful Phase 3 trials published in the New England Journal of Medicine, it is one of the most advanced oral obesity treatments in development.
-Eli Lilly is pursuing global regulatory submissions for Foundayo in 2026.
+The FDA approved Foundayo for chronic weight management in adults with obesity, or in adults with overweight plus at least one weight-related comorbidity (hypertension, type 2 diabetes, dyslipidemia), as an adjunct to a reduced-calorie diet and increased physical activity.
+Approval came via the FDA's Commissioner's National Priority Voucher pilot program in just 50 days from filing — the fastest new molecular entity approval since 2002.
+The approved tablet formulation uses stepped dose titration starting at 0.8 mg once daily and escalating every 30 days to a maximum maintenance dose of 17.2 mg (the Phase 3 trials used 6 mg, 12 mg, and 36 mg capsule doses; the approved tablet doses are different per the PMID 41994902 bioequivalence study).
+Multiple Phase 3 trials published in the New England Journal of Medicine support the approval (ATTAIN-1 obesity, ATTAIN-2 obesity with T2D, ATTAIN-MAINTAIN weight maintenance, ACHIEVE-1 early T2D).

 Foundayo (orforglipron) is a pill that mimics the GLP-1 hormone — the same target as Ozempic and Mounjaro.
 It tells your brain you're full, slows stomach emptying, and helps your body manage blood sugar.
 The breakthrough is that it's a small molecule rather than a peptide, so it survives digestion and can be taken as a simple daily pill.